13 days: Inside Biden’s last-ditch attempts to stop Putin in Ukraine

 And in the final days before Putin made his move, administration officials watched — with a combination of interest and satisfaction — as Russian disinformation was greeted warily by a public that had been primed to be skeptical.

 “Seeing people greet these rumors and these streams of disinformation with initial skepticism and then to go to work at debunking them quickly exposed how effectively amateurish a lot of them were,” said the first senior administration official.
-“For a lot of people who had been wondering if we were crying wolf or if we were being too aggressive in our strategy, it was a wake-up call saying, ‘Oh, no, this is happening.
+“For a lot of people who had been wondering if we were crying wolf or if we were being too aggressive in our strategy, it was a wake-up call saying: ‘Oh, no, this is happening.
 Everything that they we have been warning about is not a crazy spy novel.
-They’re actually going to do that.' ”
+They’re actually going to do that.’ ”

 'Like something out of “Argo” '

 The days leading up to the Feb.
 10 Situation Room meetings had been tense in the U.S. Embassy in Kyiv, as well.
-By the end of that week, U.S. officials briefed allies that Russia’s military preparations were complete and the embassy began making plans to evacuate.
+By the end of that week, U.S. officials briefed allies that Russia’s military preparations were complete, and the embassy began making plans to evacuate.

 The final days were “surreal,” according to one of the last U.S. diplomats to leave.
 The time was filled with collecting documents for destruction even as the crucial mission of the embassy — talking to Ukrainian leaders and other missions in Kyiv — continued.

-“It was like something out of ‘Argo,’ ” the diplomat said, referring to the Ben Affleck thriller about the 1979 crisis in which U.S. diplomats were taken hostage at the embassy in Tehran.
+“It was like something out of ‘Argo,’ ” the diplomat said, referring to the Ben Affleck thriller about the rescue of six U.S. diplomats amid the 1979 hostage crisis in Tehran.

 Looming large for Biden, too, was the chaotic withdrawal from Afghanistan last summer.
-A suicide bombing at a gate of the country’s largest airport had killed 13 U.S. troops, and chaotic images from the final days of the U.S. drawdown had hurt Biden politically, undermining his image as a competent leader.
+A suicide bombing at a gate of the country’s largest airport had killed 13 U.S. troops, and chaotic images from the final days of the American drawdown had hurt Biden politically, undermining his image as a competent leader.

-The evacuation of Kabul was historically unique, and administration officials also worried that Americans now would expect a similar U.S. evacuation, although the situation in Ukraine was quite different.
+The evacuation of Kabul was historically unique, and administration officials worried that Americans now would expect a similar U.S. evacuation, although the situation in Ukraine was quite different.
 Biden several times urged Americans to leave the country while they still could.

 “American citizens should leave now,” Biden said in a Feb.
 10 interview with NBC News anchor Lester Holt.
 “It’s not like we’re dealing with a terrorist organization.
 We’re dealing with one of the largest armies in the world.
 It’s a very different situation, and things could go crazy quickly.”